livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 entire cell (2).
 This is the field that the user can double-click on to edit the cell contents.

+    put the rect of field "Leftvalue" of me into theRect
+    put item 1 of pControlRect into item 1 of theRect put item 1 of pControlRect + \
+      round((item 3 of pcontrolRect - item 1 of pControlRect) / 2) \
+      into item 3 of theRect
+    set the rect of field "Leftvalue" of me to theRect

+    put the rect of field "Rightvalue" of me into theRect2 put item 3 of theRect into item 1 of theRect2 put item 3 of pControlRect into item 3 of theRect2 set the rect of field "Rightvalue" of me to theRect2

+    set the rect of field "ForEditing" of me to pControlRect

 ####Update EditValue####

+***EditValue*** is the handler that is called when the data grid wants to edit a cell value.
+Usually this is because the user double-clicked on the cell or tabbed into the cell.

 ![](images/media_1240457831245_display.png)

-EditValue is the handler that is called when the data grid wants to edit a cell value.
-Usually this is because the user double-clicked on the cell or tabbed into the cell.
-Remember that if the user double-clicks on this cell they actually double-click on the **ForEditing** field.
-The problem is that the **ForEditing** field has no text in it and by default **EditFieldText** displays the htmltext of the field you are editing (1).
+**EditFieldText** displays, by default, the htmltext of the field you are editing.
 We can override this default by setting the dgTemplateFieldEditor[ text
 | htmltext | rtftext | unicodetext | utf8text ] of the data grid.
 Here
-we set the dgTemplateFieldEditor["text"] of the data grid (2).
+we set the dgTemplateFieldEditor["text"] of the data grid (1).
+Of course the **ForEditing** field has no text in it by default and so we need to combine the "left" and "right" field values as documented in the handler.

+ Remember also that if the user double-clicks on this cell they actually double-click on the **ForEditing** field (as we made sure it had the higher layer) and it is thus "the target" (2) Of course the **ForEditing** field has no text in it and by default and so we need to combine

+    command EditValue
+      ## Assign text the the editor will have when it opens
+      ## We combine the left and right field values.
+      Set the dgTemplateFieldEditor["text"] of the dgControl of me to \
+         the text of field "Leftvalue" of me & the text of field "Rightvalue" of me
+      ## The "ForEditing" field is what the user actually clicked on.
+      ## This is the "target"
+      EditFieldText the long ID of field 1 of the target, the \
+          dgIndex of me, the dgColumn of me end EditValue

 ####Refresh Data Grid####